ansible/ansible-lint-action/README.md

 # Ansible Lint for GitHub Action

-This action allows you to run `ansible-lint` with no additional options.
+This action allows you to run `ansible-lint` on your codebase without having to install it yourself.

 ## Usage